DamianMcNulty/hologram-example/README.md

-# Example hologram style guide
+# xample hologram style guide

 This is an example project that uses [hologram](http://trulia.github.io/hologram) to build [this style